Tea-n-Tech/professional-python/12-api/README.md

   us.
 - We use `DELETE` method for destroying a planet.
-  If the planet is not found we return a classic 404 and in case of success it is a 204 (No Content) since we don't have anything to say.
+  If the planet is not found we return a classic 404 and in case of success it is a 204 (No Content) since destroying a planet speaks for itself.
 - The route resource type is the planet name.
-  Imagine for destroying a planet we could also make a `POST` method on for example `/api/v1/planets/{target}/destroy` but this feels a lot less natural than the current solution.
+  Imagine for destroying a planet we could also make a `POST` method on for example `/api/v1/planets/{target}/destroy` but this is bad practice since the route should describe a resource or be close to it.
 - When retrieving a planet we define `response_model=Planet` which allows us to simply perform `return planet` without having to convert the class manually into a proper response type such as JSON.